 - Make it easier to seek and obtain exemptions to state mandates for how local communities operate their governments.
 Networked enterprises can find innovative and effective solutions to local problems.
-Unfortunately, well-meaning, but one-size-fits-all, mandates from state governments can impede these innovations.
+Unfortunately, wellmeaning, but one-size-fits-all, mandates from state governments can impede these innovations.
 This tends to happen in education, for example, where states mandate certain classroom practices.
 States can set up processes to allow local governments to seek exemptions from mandates when they have found a better way to do things.
-For example, the State of California Department of Education made an explicit offer to school districts to work with them to eliminate or reduce burdensome regulations.vi - Provide support for evidence-based decision-making.
-States can encourage local governments to used evidence-based decision-making.
+For example, the State of California Department of Education made an explicit offer to school districts to work with them to eliminate or reduce burdensome regulations.16 - Provide support for evidencebased decision-making.
+States can encourage local governments to used evidence-based decisionmaking.
 One method that is getting attention is to use state programs operated by the state as encouragement.
-Here are examples of how some states have started to do this:viii - " Highlight and/or link to evidence-based strategies in funding announcements and/or grant applications (Pennsylvania, Hawaii, Nevada, Illinois, Connecticut). - " Ask applicants how they will use evidence in their program and what level of rigor they will employ (Nevada). - " Require applicants to use evidence-based programs or at least give preference points (Oregon, Florida, Washington, Nevada, Vermont). - " Use performance-based contracts that link outcomes to payments by requiring achievement of certain performance benchmarks to receive grant payments (Pennsylvania, Ohio).
+Here are examples of how some states have started to do this:17 - " Highlight and/or link to evidence-based strategies in funding announcements and/or grant applications (Pennsylvania, Hawaii, Nevada, Illinois, Connecticut).